The Big List: 21 Wave Pool Technologies and How They Work

 The breadth and scope of building one of these wave pools can be daunting, and Surf Lakes now offers two sizes for different development targets and budgets.
 Surf Lakes Standard has a smaller footprint and is designed for the beginner to intermediate markets.
 Surf Lakes XL is meant to be a premium surf destination or resort appealing to all skill levels.
 Each system produces 2000 waves per hour.
 Currently, the prototype in Yeppoon Queensland is becoming a public-facing surf park.

 Endless Surf is another one of the major pneumatic systems on the market today.
 Surf is created when air is pushed through caissons (chambers) in sequence to produce a variety of wave shapes and sizes.
 The number of caissons at the deep end of their heart-shaped pool correlates with the wave system’s size.
 An Endless Surf 1800 has 18 pneumatic chambers and an Endless Surf 4800 has 48 caissons and measures 282m (925.2ft) x 84.5m (277.2ft).
+The system can go even larger and offer 32-second rides on the single peak setting which travels the length of the pool.
 Wave heights will run at 2-3 ft on average but can go up to 7 feet as both lefts and rights.
-Length of a ride for the average Endless Surf pool is expected to be 30-60 yards/meters on but can go up to 200 meters in their maximum-sized pool.
-Regardless of size, the system has the capability to produce 500-1000 waves per hour.
+Length of a ride for the small Endless Surf pool is expected to be 30-60 yards/meters but can go up to 200 meters in their maximum-sized pool.
+The system has the capability to produce 400-700 waves per hour.

-As pneumatics become the daily driver for many wave pool systems, the thing that sets the Endless Surf system apart is the wide variety of surf they can offer within the same session.
-The synching and firing of their pneumatics is controlled by a new patented software that can be customized for each individual surfer sharing the same block of surf time.
+As pneumatics become the daily driver for many wave pool systems, the thing that sets the Endless Surf system apart is the wide variety of surf they can offer within the same session via their Swell Studio software.
+The synching and firing of pneumatics is controlled by the new patented software that can be customized for each individual surfer sharing the same block of surf time.
 Riders either wear an RFID wristband or place it on their board to activate the computer with their pre-loaded wave choices.
 Experts get expert waves, intermediates get intermediate waves.
 Once deployed, this system will save surf parks from booking solely “expert” or “intermediate” sessions.

 As of this writing, there is no full-scale prototype for Endless Surf.
-We’ve included Endless Surf in this guide because the company behind them is Canada’s Whitewater, a giant in the waterpark business that have a deep understanding of pool construction and master planning processes.
-Currently, there are plans for Endless Surf pools in Melbourne, the Gold Coast, Liverpool, Vietnam, Dominican Republic, Paris and several other locations.
+We’ve included Endless Surf in this guide because the company behind them is Canada’s Whitewater, a giant in the waterpark business that has a deep understanding of pool construction and master planning processes.
+Currently, there are plans for Endless Surf pools in Melbourne, the Gold Coast, Liverpool, Vietnam, Dominican Republic, Paris and several other locations throughout the USA.

 Wave pool OG scientist Tom Lochtefeld finally saw his design come to light in 2020.
 After years of test tanks and sketches, the inventor of the FlowRider pumped out waves at an abandoned water park in the desert.
 SurfLoch’s technology uses pneumatic systems within big caissons (a watertight concrete or metal chamber) that push out air to displace water and create a wave.
 When wave programmers fire the chambers in a specific sequence, any number of wave types can be created.
 The test pool at Palm Springs Surf Club has six to eight of these chambers, a full-size SurfLoch design can go up to 24 chambers.